-About this blog: One of the most rewarding aspects of travelling for us that we get to meet various people.
+About this blog: One of the most rewarding aspects of travelling for us is that we get to meet various people.
 And while we meet them, we are introduced to a whole new world of delightful people, traditions, interesting rituals and customs.
-As a cultural travel blogger, I had asked my fellow travel bloggers about fascinating traditions and customs and most interesting cultures around the world that they had come across.
+As a cultural travel blogger, I had asked my fellow travel bloggers about fascinating traditions and customs and most unique and interesting cultures around the world that they had come across.

 I always believe that travelling opens up new horizons.
 As travellers, we get to realize the vastness and diversity of the world.
 We are out of our comfort zone and also happen to appreciate the little joys of life.
 After about 15 years of travelling through different parts of India and around, we have visited some incredible places and explored some remote destinations.
-However, the favourite part of our adventure on road has always been meeting new people and knowing new cultures.
+However, the favourite part of our adventure on the road has always been meeting new people and learning about new cultures.
 Agni and I love to document the places and the people, culture and traditions that are unique, vanishing and are changing with time.